radekkozak/discordian/README.md

-small tweaks by caezium
+small tweaks by me, kept original feel and colors, but removed a lot of stuff, such as the settings styling, to my own liking

-made it useable in Obsidian 1.x removed the custom settings styling
+but now it is useable in Obsidian 1.x

-kept original feel and colors

 to use: just download obsidian.css and add it to your snippets folder

+---

 ![](media/discordian-logo.png)